Billlionwin/AI-Agent-Tourist/README.md

 ## ✨ Features

 - **📍 Smart Destination Input**
-  Type in any major city — even with typos — and the app will suggest corrections.
+  Type in any destination city you will visit.
+The app will suggest corrections if there is any typo.

 - **🗺️ Top Attractions**
   Discover iconic landmarks you shouldn’t miss.